SheoranPranshu/Building-Custom-Rom/S01 Setup nomachine for screen share .md

 IV) Enter these details for rules

--a) Name - nomachine-fw
+- a) Name - nomachine-fw
--b)Description - nomachine-fw
+- b)Description - nomachine-fw
--c)logs - off
+- c)logs - off
--d)Target Tags - nomachine-fw
+- d)Target Tags - nomachine-fw
--e)source IPv4 Ranges - 0.0.0.0/0
+- e)source IPv4 Ranges - 0.0.0.0/0
--f)turn on the TCP then in Ports - 4000
+- f)turn on the TCP then in Ports - 4000

 V) Now click on create